lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/Filters/Networkfilters/HTTPconnectionmanager.md

 ### FORWARD_ONLY
 ?When the client connection is mTLS (Mutual TLS), forward the XFCC header in the request.
 ### APPEND_FORWARD
-?When the client connection is mTLS, append the client certificate information to the request°Øs XFCC header and forward it.
+?When the client connection is mTLS, append the client certificate information to the request‚Äôs XFCC header and forward it.
 ### SANITIZE_SET
 ?When the client connection is mTLS, reset the XFCC header with the client certificate information and send it to the next hop.
 ### ALWAYS_FORWARD_ONLY